-Will there be opportunities for you to explore new and interesting practice areas in addition to your own?
+Will there be an opportunity for you to explore new and interesting practice areas in addition to your own?
 Is this important to you?

-Will there be an opportunity in the future for you to change your practice area?
+Is there an opportunity in the future for you to change your practice area?
 Or will there be an opportunity to work in a new area of law that is attractive to you?